3MUl0R/HelloFriendPlayer/README.md

 # Hello Friend
-This is an MRE app written for AltspaceVR.
-It is an audio player for your personal files stored in your dropbox folder.
+This is an audio player for your personal files stored in your dropbox folder specifically for use in AltspaceVR.

 Your music files must be in **vorbis** format.
 The file must end with **.ogg** There are free converters easily found on the net if you need them.